CardioBench: Do Echocardiography Foundation Models Generalize Beyond the Lab?: Discussion

 CardioBench reveals that no single foundation model dominates across all tasks, datasets, and evaluation regimes.
 Instead, performance depends strongly on the interaction between model design choices, dataset characteristics, and evaluation setup.

 \textbf{Modeling EF regression.} PanEcho and EchoPrime stand apart from the contrastive approaches in CardioBench because their zero-shot predictions are not driven by text encoders.
 PanEcho leverages its multitask design to achieve the lowest errors on EchoNet-Dynamic and strong results on Pediatric, showing that supervised EF knowledge can transfer effectively across datasets.
 EchoPrime, in contrast, benefits from retrieval: rather than modeling EF as a smooth continuum, it assigns labels by matching test cases to similar exemplars in its joint space.
 This discrete matching helps on EchoNet-Pediatric, where it outperforms contrastive models, but the approach fails on CAMUS, where scanner heterogeneity may distort embeddings and make nearest-neighbor matches unreliable.
 Both models incorporate temporal dynamics, but differ in how strongly their predictions depend on them.
-A frame-shuffling stress test on EchoNet-Dynamic (Appendix~\ref{app:full_results}, Table \ref{app:regression_results}) demonstrates the contrast: PanEcho degrades when temporal coherence is removed, whereas EchoPrime remains relatively stable, suggesting that its retrieval mechanism can fall back on exemplar similarity even when sequence order is disrupted.
+A frame-shuffling stress test highlights this contrast: shuffling frames increases PanEcho MAE from 5.79 to 6.32, indicating sensitivity to temporal order, whereas EchoPrime remains relatively stable (7.79 to 6.12), suggesting that its retrieval mechanism can fall back on exemplar similarity even when sequence order is disrupted.